How to Grow Parsnips in the UK: Complete Growing Guide

 - Thin seedlings: Once germinated, thin to the strongest seedling per station

-- Use fresh seed: Parsnip seed loses viability quickly — always use seed from the current year
+- Use fresh seed: Parsnip seed loses viability quickly — always use seed from the current year.
+The RHS notes parsnip seed has the shortest viability of any common vegetable, the most common cause of patchy germination

 - Keep moist: Water gently and regularly until germination — this can take 14–28 days